Mechanisms for belief elicitation without ground truth: Mechanisms

 A handful of studies have attempted to empirically validate the BTS.
-Since these studies actually just tell subjects that they will maximize their payout when they are being truthful, this only provides us with evidence regarding the intimidation method.
+Since these studies actually just tell respondents that they will maximize their rewards when they are being truthful, this only provides us with evidence regarding the intimidation method.
 Ironically, the intimidation method is much better empirically tested than the BTS or any other mechanism reviewed in this article.
 The bottom line is that the intimidation method is effective and robustly improves the accuracy of reports.

-A prime example is delivered by \textcite{frank_validating_2017}, who try to validate the truth-telling incentives of the BTS in large-scale online experiments.
-Their statement to subjects is detailed in Figure \ref{fig:Intimidation}.
-The authors run a randomized trial with one group being subject to the intimidation method, one group that in addition to the intimidation treatment receives dynamic score feedback after each report and one control group. \textcite{frank_validating_2017} ask subjects to flip coins and roll dice and report their results.
+\textcite{frank_validating_2017} try to validate the truth-telling incentives of the BTS in large-scale online experiments.
+Their statement to respondents is detailed in Figure \ref{fig:Intimidation}.
+The authors run a randomized trial with one group being subject to the intimidation method, one group that in addition to the intimidation treatment receives dynamic score feedback after each report and one control group. \textcite{frank_validating_2017} ask respondents to flip coins and roll dice and report their results.
 A bias is induced by paying extra for heads and higher integers when throwing dice.
 The main result is that the intimidation method succeeds in lowering the induced bias.
-The dynamic score feedback has not much of an effect, most of the boost in honesty comes from the intimidation.
-The methodology is an ill fit to test any IEWV mechanism because the outcomes of dice rolls and coin flips are public knowledge.
-There is no reason for subjects to actually flip a coin, i.e. obtain a signal of the information of interest.
+The dynamic score feedback has not much of an effect; most of the boost in honesty comes from the intimidation.
+The methodology is not well-suited to test any IEWV mechanism because the outcomes of dice rolls and coin flips are public knowledge.
+There is no reason for respondents to actually flip a coin, i.e. obtain a signal of the information of interest.
 However, it fits nicely into the literature on preferences for truth \parencite{abeler_preferences_2019}.

 \textcite{shaw_designing_2011} test layperson ability to report content quality correctly, given several incentive schemes.
 The researchers find that the intimidation method led to a higher reporting accuracy than proper scoring.
 The effect that they find is highly significant.
-Since there is no theoretical explanation for this, this also suggests that the intimidation itself greatly affects reporting accuracy in this study.